How to Build a Successful eCommerce Business: 3 Strategies that Work

 2. A software system that holds and enriches your product master data

-The reason this is strategic is that you can get other technologies a little wrong and still grow.
 You can select the incorrect live chat tool or customer review system, and you are still OK.
-But, get these foundational technologies wrong, and you are in trouble.
+But get these foundational technologies wrong, and you are in big trouble.

 eCommerce Platform – The Role of Technology in Enabling Journeys

-You may have a clear view of how you need to engage with your customers, but if you do not have the right eCommerce technology to deliver these experiences, you will never be successful.
+You may have a clear view of how you need to engage with your customers, but if you do not have the right eCommerce technology to enable these experiences, you will never be successful.

 eCommerce Platform TIP: